This tool is based on the common demining probe or 'prodder'.

 handle is made of non-shattering medium density polyethylene.
 The user’s hand

 is protected by a pliant and washable ballistic aramid hand-guard.

 The guard does not prevent the use of a second hand to hold

-tool stayed in one piece when placed on top of a mine in tests.
+blade curved and the tool stayed in one piece when placed on top of mines in tests.

-have been used in more than 25 actual accidents, and have always
+have been used in more than 25 actual AP blast mine accidents, and have always

 bent as designed.

-As well as having been supplied to military users in South America and Europe, this tool is known to have been used in Vietnam, Angola, Mozambique, Sri Lanka, Tajikistan, Afghanistan, Lebanon and Sudan.
+As well as having been supplied to military users in South America and Europe, this tool is known to have been used in Vietnam, Angola, Mozambique, Sri Lanka, Tajikistan, Afghanistan, Lebanon, Libya and Sudan.